sandialabs/SetProgramOptions/doc/source/index.rst

 ..
-SetConfigurationCMake documentation master file, created by sphinx-quickstart on Wed Jan 13 15:30:46 2021.
+SetProgramOptions documentation master file, created by sphinx-quickstart on Wed Jan 13 15:30:46 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SetConfiguration documentation!
+Welcome to SetProgramOptions documentation!
 ==========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   SetConfigurationCMake
+   SetProgramOptions